getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 Yet another way of conceptualizing a Promise is that it's a *future value*, a time-independent container wrapped around a value.
 This container can be reasoned about identically whether the underlying value is final or not.
 Observing the resolution of a Promise extracts this value once available.
 In other words, a Promise is said to be the async version of a sync function's return value.

 A Promise can only have one of two possible resolution outcomes: fulfilled or rejected, with an optional single value.
 If a Promise is fulfilled, the final value is called a fulfillment.
 If it's rejected, the final value is called a reason (as in, a "reason for rejection").
+Promises can only be resolved (fulfillment or rejection) *once*.
+Any further attempts to fulfill or reject are simply ignored.
+Thus, once a promise is resolved, it's an immutable value that cannot be changed.

 Clearly, there's several different ways to think about what a Promise is.
 No single perspective is fully sufficient, but rather each provides a separate aspect of the whole.
 The big takeaway is that they offer a significant improvement over callbacks-only async, namely that they provide order, predictability, and trustability.